In this Article

 - Kaufman Assessment Battery for Children: This test is used to assess the cognitive development of a child.
-The types of tests administered are wide-ranging and vary based on the age of the child.
+The types of tests carried out are wide-ranging and vary based on the age of the child.
 This test is not a stand-alone test, meaning that the results of this analysis must be seen in conjunction with other tests.

 - Children should be immunised against diseases that cause mental disorders such as measles.

-- Women suffering from hyperthyroidism need to get treated as it can lead to a foetus with neural defects.
+- Women suffering from hyperthyroidism need to get treated as it can also lead to a foetus with neural defects.

-Problems Faced by Mentally Retarded Children
+Problems Faced by Intellectually Disabled Children

 - Social Isolation: Perceived as slow, these kids are often ostracised by their peers.
 All it takes is one rumour, and most kids would start avoiding a mentally disabled child.
 Not just them, even the ones who try to befriend them are ridiculed.